-Happy Thanksgiving!
-Immediately after the holiday, I will be headed to Pittsburgh to play the Steelers.
-It is a true blessing to play in the NFL; however, one of the hardest parts is traveling away from my family.
-Several months ago, we went to West Virginia for training camp.
+Several years ago, when I was playing for the New Orleans Saints, we went to West Virginia for training camp.
 We stayed at The Greenbrier resort.
-During the Cold War, it had an underground bunker for government officials in the event of nuclear war.
-Above ground, it has hosted 26 Presidents, the PGA Tour, and won multiple awards, including the coveted AAA Five Diamond Award.
+During the Cold War, it had an underground bunker intended for government officials in the event of nuclear war.
+Above ground, it has hosted 26 presidents and the PGA Tour and has won multiple awards, including the coveted AAA Five Diamond Award.

-The Greenbrier had fallen on hard times, including bankruptcy, until being turned around by billionaire James C. Justice II.
-Recent success and growth can only be attributed to Justice.
-His idea to bring an NFL team for training camp was a first for the resort.
+The Greenbrier once had fallen on hard times, including bankruptcy, until billionaire James C. Justice II turned it around.
+The resort’s recent success and growth can only be attributed to Justice.
+His idea to bring an NFL team for training camp was a first.
 Mr. Justice is a larger-than-life figure, not only in personality but in physical stature.
 He is the CEO of over 40 companies.
-His 6’7”, 350 lbs. frame stood before our Saints team and spoke to us about leadership.
-He boiled the success and health of any organization down to three essential things.
-When I think about my role as a husband and father, Mr. Justice’s words (italicized below) give a great foundation for success.
-Based on his wisdom, here are 3 Keys of Family Leadership.
+He’s 6-foot-7 and 350 pounds.
+He stood before our team and spoke to us about leadership qualities.
+He boiled the success and health of any organization down to three essential factors.
+But these factors are also 3 keys of family leadership because they give fathers a great foundation for success.

 “The owners have to care for the employees and the employees must know this and in turn care for the owner.
 Likewise, the employees must care for and love each other.” -James C. Justice II

 Employees are more likely to care for one another when management cares for the employees.
 In order to cultivate a family that loves one another, we must set the example first.
 This starts with loving others well.
 Kids are going to look at our relationships as models, first and foremost.
 Let them see your sacrifice, tenderness, and grace toward others.
 Your children will see your example and follow suit.